-- error; and 3) although Patti for Supervisor made payments to several common vendors also being - 2 utilized by Patti for Congress, these payments were for nonfederal work that did not benefit the - 3 congressional committee. - 4 As discussed below, the Commission finds no reason to believe that Respondents - 5 violated 52 U.S.C. § 30125(e)(1) in connection with the digital advertisements described in the - 6 Complaint.
-The Commission dismisses, as a matter of prosecutorial discretion, the alleged - violations regarding \$2,399.83 in charges from the candidate's credit card for the congressional - 8 campaign's printing, travel, and website expenses that were initially paid by Patti for Supervisor - and later reimbursed by Patti for Congress, as well as alleged violations regarding the reported - 10 \$500 in-kind contribution to Patti for Supervisor concerning a congressional campaign event. - Finally, the Commission finds no reason to believe that the Respondents violated 52 U.S.C. - § 30125(e)(1) in connection with Patti for Supervisor's payments to common vendors for - 13 nonfederal work that did not benefit Patti for Congress.
+As discussed below, we recommend that the Commission find no reason to believe that Respondents violated 52 U.S.C. § 30125(e)(1) in connection with the digital advertisements described in the Complaint.
+We further recommend that the Commission exercise its prosecutorial discretion and dismiss possible violations regarding \$2,399.83 in charges from the candidate's credit card for the congressional campaign's printing, travel, and website expenses that were initially paid by Patti for Supervisor and later reimbursed by Patti for Congress, as well as possible violations regarding the reported \$500 in-kind contribution to Patti for Supervisor